ZepingYang/ZepingYang.github.io/_pages/about.md

 <h2 id="knowledges">🌟 Sharing of Knowledge </h2>
 This section contains some tutorials I wrote during my work process.
 I think recording these experience and sharing them here may both help those in need and promote my enthusiasim for learning.

-If you find any defects in these tutorials, don't hesitate to contact me in any methods provided by this website.
+If you find any defects in these tutorials, do not hesitate to contact me in any methods provided by this website.

 - [1 Tutorial : Extraction and use of air pollution data in the CHAP database-from the .nc to the variable](../assets/Tutorial-Extraction and use of air pollution data in the CHAP database-from the .nc to the variable 2024.11.23.pdf)
 - [2 R code handbook: epidemiology research pattern (To be developed)]()